 “All Army leaders are responsible to set conditions for a culture encouraging help seeking behaviors.”

-General Daniel Allyn, Vice Chief of Staff of the United States Army
+General Daniel Allyn, Vice Chief of Staff of the United States Army from 2014 until 2017.

 Leader engagement is fundamental to driving the cultural changes required to achieve Human Dimension’s goals.
 In addition to ensuring adequate resourcing for the Human Dimension, leaders need to model the appropriate behaviors in a deliberate effort to influence unit and Army culture.
 Leaders influence Soldiers’ knowledge, attitudes, and behaviors by developing and shaping perception, judgment, and decision-making.
 The P3 provides leaders a framework and developmental counseling tools to effectively coach, mentor, and teach those they lead.